History and heritage

 After the Second World War, a number of newer subjects including power systems, high voltage engineering and electronic engineering entered the curriculum.

 Research activity grew rapidly in the 1960s with an increase in the number of academic staff along with newly introduced taught master’s degree courses.
-Such research continues today, led by over 70 academic staff members in the School.
+Such research continues today, led by over 70 academic staff members in the Department.

 Our history in pictures